aymane-maghouti/E-student/README.md

 ![Texte alternatif de l'image](images/student.png)

-If you want to see how it's work, check the linkedin post where there is a vedio explain how to use it, here it is the link of the post [https://www.linkedin.com/oussama] or this one :
+If you want to see how it's work, check the LinkedIn post where there is a video explaining how to use it, here it is the link of the post [https://www.linkedin.com/oussama] or this one :
 [https://www.linkedin.com/aymane]